 Stephen Schmidt has been Editor-in-Chief of Nutrition Action Healthletter since 1988.
 From 1975 to 1980 he worked as a newspaper reporter in Central America.
 He holds a BA from Goddard College in Plainfield, Vermont, and a Licenciatura in journalism (Summa Cum Laude) from the Universidad Autónoma de Centroamérica in San José, Costa Rica.

 Matthew (Matt) Simon is a Litigation Food Law Attorney at CSPI.
 He focuses on consumer class actions challenging food companies’ deceptive advertising and labeling practices.
 Before joining CSPI, Matt served as a judicial clerk to the Honorable Frank Maas, Chief U.S. Magistrate Judge, Southern District of New York.
 Prior to that, Matt was a Research Fellow at Human Rights Watch.
 Matt received his law degree from NYU School of Law, where he was admitted to the order of the Coif, and his undergraduate degree in Finance from the University of Maryland.
-He is a member of the New York Bar.
-Supervision by Maia Kats, a member of the District of Columbia Bar.
+He is a member of the New York and District of Columbia Bars.

 Sarah Sorscher is CSPI's Deputy Director of Regulatory Affairs.
 She works with staff scientists, outside legal counsel, and coalition allies to improve the nutrition information available to consumers, stop deceptive food advertising, and reduce or remove harmful food additives and contaminants in our food supply.
 Prior to joining CSPI in 2017, she worked on health and safety issues at Public Citizen’s Health Research Group and served as a law clerk for the Court of Appeals for the District of Columbia.
 Sarah holds a J.D. from the Harvard Law School, an M.P.H. from Harvard School of Public Health, and a B.A. from Amherst College.
 She is a member of the Washington State Bar Association and provides legal advice only to CSPI.